microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## Level Pruner

-This is one basic one-shot pruner: you can set a target sparsity level (expressed as a fraction, 0.6 means we will prune 60%).
+This is one basic one-shot pruner: you can set a target sparsity level (expressed as a fraction, 0.6 means we will prune 60% of the weight parameters).

 We first sort the weights in the specified layer by their absolute values.
 And then mask to zero the smallest magnitude weights until the desired sparsity level is reached.